Great to have you here, Rush Limbaugh, meeting and surpassing all audience expectations every day.

 I've heard what Jesse Jackson's telling people.

-In Georgia, they tried to do this, and they said we'll even do it free.
+In Georgia, they tried to do this.

 That's what they want.

-They want to get you out of your home, and they want to get you in there and they want to take away your privacy.
+And they want to get you in there and they want to take away your privacy.

 Well, somebody ought to ask these people.

-You see all the millions of Americans have photo IDs, just exactly what's happened to them because of that.
+You see, all the millions of Americans have photo IDs, just exactly what's happened to them because of that.

-How have their wives worsened?
+How have their lives worsened?

 How have people who have photo IDs been prevented from voting?